Capital punishment in New Zealand: History

-At the time of the Treaty of Waitangi in 1840 when New Zealand became a British colony, the most current legislation governing capital punishment in England, and henceforth New Zealand, was the Punishment of Offences Act (1837), which had abolished the death penalty for a number of statutory offences, including cattle stealing, and replaced it with penal transportation for life.
+When the Treaty of Waitangi was signed and New Zealand became a British colony in 1840, the latest legislation governing capital punishment in England, and henceforth New Zealand, was the Punishment of Offences Act (1837), which had abolished the death penalty for a number of statutory offences, including cattle stealing, and replaced it with penal transportation for life.
 However, some capital crimes remained on the British law books, including murder, treason, espionage, arson in the royal dockyards, and piracy with violence.

-All those executed were convicted of murder, with the exception of Hamiora Pere, who was convicted of treason in 1869.
-All bar one were men; the exception being Minnie Dean, who was found guilty of infanticide in 1895.
-However, before Dean's trial, imprisonment and execution, several other women had been found guilty of Infanticide in nineteenth-century New Zealand, but had their death sentences commuted to life imprisonment.
+All those executed in New Zealand were convicted of murder, with the exception of Hamiora Pere, who was convicted of treason in 1869.
+All bar one were men, the exception being Minnie Dean, who was found guilty of infanticide in 1895.
+Before Dean's trial and execution, several other women had been found guilty of infanticide in nineteenth-century New Zealand, but had their death sentences commuted to life imprisonment.
 These were Caroline Whitting (1872), Phoebe Veitch (1883) and Sarah-Jane and Anna Flannagan (1891).